 Like the first drops of rain

-The blue stones gleaming
+The blue stones gleaming.

-On the chests of supine kings
+Laid on the breast of kings

 As if they were jewels

-Without regret or tears.
+Without tears or regrets.

-The smoke of incense, the cake of dried rice,
+The smoke of incense, the cake of dried rice

-Ritual and submissive offering.
+A ceremonial and submissive offering.

 A gold mask on my absent face

-A long shudder
+A long tremor

-Shakes seven ebony pharaohs
+Shakes the seven tall ebony Pharaohs

-In their stately and ornate cases.
+In their solemn and ornate coverings.

 It is but the last fathom of death persisting